 An anterior cruciate ligament (ACL) tear is a common injury among athletes, and it destabilizes your knee.
-At Denver Metro Orthopedics, P.C. in Englewood, Centennial, Lone Tree, and Aurora, Colorado, skilled orthopedic surgeons Stephen Thon, MD, and John Schwappach, MD, specialize in evaluating and treating ACL tears.
+At Denver Metro Orthopedics, P.C. in Englewood, Centennial, Lone Tree, and Aurora, Colorado, skilled orthopedic surgeon John Schwappach, MD, specializes in evaluating and treating ACL tears.
 With surgery, physical therapy, and nonsurgical home care, you can strengthen and stabilize your knee after the injury.
 To start treatment for an ACL tear today, reserve your appointment by phone or book online at any Denver Metro Orthopedics, P.C. location.

 Your anterior cruciate ligament (ACL) is a band of strong tissue connecting your femur (bone in your upper leg) to your tibia (one of the bones in your shin).
 This ligament prevents the tibia from sliding in front of the femur, and it works with other ligaments in the knee to prevent the joint from rotating.